encode/uvicorn/README.md

 **Requirements**: Python 3.7+ (For Python 3.6 support, install version 0.16.0.)

-Uvicorn is an ASGI web server implementation for Python.
+Uvicorn is an ASGI first web server implementation for Python.

 Until recently Python has lacked a minimal low-level server/application interface for async frameworks.
 The [ASGI specification][asgi] fills this gap, and means we're now able to start building a common set of tooling usable across all async frameworks.

 Uvicorn supports HTTP/1.1 and WebSockets.

+It also comes with support to WSGI applications out of the box.

 ## Quickstart